Affine geometric description of thermodynamics: Preliminaries

-To formulate equilibrium thermodynamics in an abstract manner, thermodynamic variables expressed as a point on a subspace of $\mbbR^{n}$ are needed.
-In addition we demand that $\mbbR$ should be needed for the value of a complete thermodynamic function, where {\it complete thermodynamic functions} are functions that derive equations of state at equilibrium and response functions\,\cite{Sasa2000}.
+To formulate equilibrium thermodynamics, we employ a subset of $\mbbR^{n}$ for thermodynamic variables.
+In addition we employ $\mbbR$ for a complete thermodynamic function, where {\it complete thermodynamic functions} are functions that derive equations of state at equilibrium and response functions\,\cite{Sasa2000}.
 Examples of complete thermodynamic functions are the internal energy, entropy, Helmholtz and Gibbs free-energies with appropriate arguments.
 Thermodynamic variables and complete thermodynamic functions play fundamental roles, in the sense that these induce equations of state at equilibrium.
 More details about these variables and functions are explained below.
 Let $x=(x^{1},\ldots,x^{n})$ be a set of thermodynamic variables in $\mbbR^{n}$ and $\cF$ a complete thermodynamic function (free-energy or internal energy).
 If $x$ is a set of arguments or equivalently variables of $\cF$, then $x^{1},\ldots,x^{n}$ are called {\it primal thermodynamic variables} in this paper.
 Then the set of the {\it thermodynamic conjugate variables} $y=(y_{1},\ldots,y_{n})$ is such that \beq y_{a} =\frac{\partial \cF}{\partial x^{a}},\quad a=1,\ldots,n. \eeq In addition the value of a complete thermodynamic function $\cF$ (a free-energy, entropy, or internal energy) at $x$ should be the same as that of $\cF(x)$, \beq z=\cF(x) . \eeq The thermodynamic phase space is where \fr{conjugate-variables-general} and \fr{free-energy-value-equilibrium} are satisfied.
 Hence, the thermodynamic phase space is a subset of $\mbbR^{2n+1}$.
 The fundamental relation of thermodynamics can be written as \beq \dr U-T\,\dr S+P\,\dr V =0, \eeq where $U$ is internal energy, $T$ the absolute temperature, $S$ entropy, $P$ pressure, and $V$ volume.
 In addition, the heat (one-form) $\cQ$ and the work (one-form) $\cW$ are defined as

 respectively\,\cite{Frenkel}.
 The first law of thermodynamics states that there exists the function $U$ so that \fr{thermodynamic-fundamental-relation} holds with some processes, where processes are integral curves of vector fields.
 In other words, it states that the sum $\cQ$+$\cW$ is an exact one-form $\dr U$.
 Meanwhile, the second law of thermodynamics states that there exists the function $S$ with some properties.
 To change variables, the Legendre transform is applied to functions, where the transformed functions are convex if the original functions are convex.
 Given a function $\cF$, it follows from the theory of Legendre transform that there is a function $\cF^{*}$ such that